forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-diffs.md

 ---
 ## What’s Different in Code Builder

-Code Builder offers the same rich tooling and unleashes the power of Salesforce VS Code extensions  as the desktop version.
-No matter whether you are using VS Code on desktop or Code Builder from a browser, the Salesforce extensions you access are the same.
-While the extensions generally function the same way regardless of how they are being accessed, there are some nuances to be aware of:
+Code Builder unleashes the power of Salesforce Extensions for VS Code and offers the same rich features as the desktop version.
+No matter whether you're using VS Code on your desktop or Code Builder from a browser, the Salesforce extensions you access are the same.
+While the extensions generally function the same way regardless of how they're accessed, there are some nuances to be aware of:

 * Code Builder installed as a managed package, and your Code Builder environment comes pre-configured for you.
 * Working in Code Builder doesn’t require you to install VS Code or Salesforce Extensions or Salesforce CLI.